|

 unable to fight the flames, watched in despair as the once beautiful mill burnt to the ground.
 The flood also affected other

 mills of Thompson, resulting in the destruction of most of the other textile mills.
+The flood left people

 without homes, food, clothing, jobs, transportation, communication, light, electricity, and water.
 Relief stations were set